mesosphere/dcos-docs-site/pages/dkp/kommander/1.4/clusters/attach-cluster/attach-eks-cluster/index.md

 ## Attach Amazon EKS Clusters to Kommander

+Attaching an Amazon EKS cluster to Kommander requires that you:

+- Verify you are connected to the clusters

+- Create and connect service accounts

+- Create and implement a kubeconfig file

+- Attach the EKS clusters to Kommander

+### Verify connections to your EKS clusters

 1. Ensure you are connected to your EKS clusters.
 Enter the following commands for each of your clusters:

    ```bash